0xprinc/checks-while-hacks/README.md

 37. Governance protocols should be checked between the clash in the priviledges of two different roles so as to have a race condition.
 And also what are the perks to open functions(public use)
 38. Any extra perk other than the fees for the lender is an opportunity for them to be the borrower themselves as the funds will get returned to them in any case along with those perks.
 39. Better to have a view function or the return variable of the deposit function so that the user know how much they will receive.
 They don't have to calculate by themselves and something unexpected don't happen.
+40. `Just-In-Time` is actually doing a transaction not just before but `just before`, which means that the transaction should be just before the transaction of the victim.
+This can be used during the distribution of the yield to the LPs on the basis of their percent share in the pool.
+If a whale deposits a very big amount in the pool Just-in-Time before the distribution reward called by the owner, then the whale will have the great yield.
+But he don't deserve it since his tokens are never used by the protocol to earn the yield.
+Now, after receiving the yield, he just takes out his liquidity from the pool.

 ## After Transaction
 1. The transaction data can be seen by anyone reading the mempool, so don't use things like password in the transactions.